-- Monetary amounts to restore the assets to 100% of the liabilities in respect of service prior to the valuation date over a recovery period of 22 years from 1 April 2017, amounting to £6.6M in 2017/18, and increasing by 3.5% p.a. thereafter. - 3.
-In practice, each individual employer's or group of employers' position is assessed separately and contributions are set out in Aon's report dated 31 March 2017 (the "actuarial valuation report").
-In addition to the contributions shown above, payments to cover additional liabilities arising from early retirements (other than ill-health retirements) will be made to the Fund by the Employers. - 4.
-The funding plan adopted in assessing the contributions for each individual employer or group is in accordance with the Funding Strategy Statement.
-Different approaches adopted in implementing contribution increases and individual Employers' recovery periods are set out in the actuarial valuation report. - 5.
-The valuation was carried out using the projected unit actuarial method for most Employers and the main financial actuarial assumptions used for assessing the funding target and the contribution rates were as follows.
+- Monetary amounts to restore the assets to 100% of the liabilities in respect of service prior to the valuation date over a recovery period of 16 years from 1 April 2020, equivalent to 3.6% of pensionable pay (or £3.0M in 2020/21, and increasing by 3.6% p.a. thereafter), which together with the allowance above comprises the secondary rate. - 3.
+In practice, each individual employer's or group of employers' position is assessed separately and contributions are set out in Aon's report dated 30 March 2020 (the "actuarial valuation report").
+In addition to the contributions certified, payments to cover additional liabilities arising from early retirements (other than ill-health retirements) will be made to the Fund by the employers.